linode/apl-docs/docs/apps/keycloak.md

 2. Click on `Administration Console`
 3. Login with admin credentials (using `otomi-admin` user and password provided in the installer log or the `otomi.adminPassword` provided in the initial values)
 4. Select the `Otomi` realm
-5. Click on `Users` then `Create user`
+5. Click on `Users` then `Add user`
 6. Fill in a user name in the `Username` field
 7. Fill in your email address in the `Email` field
 8. Select `Email verified`
 9. Click `Join Groups`
 10. Add the user to the required group (Team)
 11. Click `Create`
-10. Choose the `Credentials` tab and then `Set password`
+12. Choose the `Credentials` tab and then `Set password`
-11. Fill in a password
+13. Fill in a password
-12. Optional: Make te password `Temporary`.
+14. Optional: Make te password `Temporary`.
 This requires the user to change the password at the first login
-13. Click on "Save"
+15. Click on "Save"
-14. Click `Save password`
+16. Click `Save password`